Understand the camera’s perspective.

 - Pack up the clutter.
 But leave three items of varying heights on each surface.
 For example, on an end table, you can place a lamp (high), a small plant (medium), and a book (low).

-- Snap pictures.
-This will give you an idea of what the home will look like on camera.
-Closely examine the photos and list changes that would improve each room’s appearance: opening blinds to let in natural light, removing magnets from the refrigerator, or taking down distracting art.
+- Closely examine images you take with your iPhone.
+Change what would improve each room’s appearance: opening blinds to let in natural light, removing magnets from the refrigerator, or taking down distracting art.

 - Pare down furniture.
 Identify one or two pieces of furniture that can be removed from each room to make space appear larger.

 - Rearrange.
 Spotlight the flow of a space by creating a focal point on the furthest wall from the doorway and arranging the other pieces of furniture to make a triangle shape.
 The focal point may be a bed in a bedroom or a china cabinet in a dining room.

 - Re-accessorize.
 Include a healthy plant in every room; the camera loves green.
 Energize bland decor by placing a bright vase on a mantle or draping an afghan over a couch.

 - Keep the home in shape.
 You want buyers who liked what they saw online to encounter the same home in person.

 Make Small Spaces Bigger: 5 Ways to Show Off Space.